Clustering

 What is clustering?

-Clustering is a method of reducing points in a layer by grouping them into clusters based on their spatial proximity to one another.
+Clustering is a method of reducing features in a layer by grouping them into clusters based on their spatial proximity to one another.
 Typically, clusters are proportionally sized based on the number of features within each cluster.

 This is an effective way to show areas where many points stack on top of one another.